 A view shared by Domene of Deloitte Legal: "It is necessary to implement measures that already work in our neighbouring countries, such as Luxembourg, where these products can be freely defined and structured.
 Products are created in an orderly, efficient and relatively agile manner", declared the lawyer.

 There is another aspect that has also been omitted with regard to the fees and commissions system.
 "The charging of custody fees to marketers remains limited where the marketer belongs to the same group as the fund manager.
-This represents a lost opportunity to address the current comparative disadvantage by discriminating against a type of institution that is one of the main drivers of the collective investment industry in Spain, with the benefits that this entails for savers by facilitating their access to professionalised management", stressed José Carlos Sánchez-Vizcaíno, Director of Depositary Supervision at Cecabank.
+This represents a lost opportunity to address the current comparative grievance caused by discriminating against a type of institution that is one of the main drivers of the collective investment industry in Spain, with the benefits that this entails for savers by facilitating their access to professionalised management", stressed José Carlos Sánchez-Vizcaíno, Director of Depositary Supervision at Cecabank.

 With regard to the costs, Ruiz, from Allen&Overy, declared that "regulators are too obsessed with retrocessions, when the sector's efficiency levels are good".
 If the price is driven lower and lower, there is a risk of "more automation or worse service", he warned.